ClusterDuck-Protocol/ClusterDuck-Protocol/README.md

 ## How does it work?

 The network is made up of multiple nodes called **Ducks**.
-There are 3 basic types of Ducks in a ClusterDuck Network: DuckLink, MamaDuck, and PapaDuck. **DuckLinks** serve as leaf nodes that only transmit data. **MamaDucks** are relays and transmission nodes, creating the core mesh functionality. **PapaDucks** are sink nodes that can also serve as gateways, so you can either gather data locally or publish over wifi to cloud solutions. **(free tier cloud DMS platform in BETA!
+There are 3 basic types of Ducks in a ClusterDuck Network: DuckLink, MamaDuck, and PapaDuck. **DuckLinks** serve as leaf nodes that only transmit data. **MamaDucks** are relay and transmission nodes, creating the core mesh functionality. **PapaDucks** are sink nodes that can also serve as gateways, so you can either gather data locally or publish over wifi to cloud solutions. **(free tier cloud DMS platform in BETA!
 Reach out to us on Discord for more info)**

 ![overview](https://www.project-owl.com/assets/wiki/cdp-explain-gif.gif)